AidanTwomey/PaymentGateway/README.md

 ## Deployed Version

-A version of the API has been deployed to a publicly available [API](http://aidant-payment-gateway.northeurope.azurecontainer.io/v1/payments) hosted in an Azure Container instance.
+A version of the API has been deployed using Github Actions to a publicly available [API](http://aidant-payment-gateway.northeurope.azurecontainer.io/v1/payments) hosted in an Azure Container instance.
 This can be called using the examples as follows.

 ## Local Version